 Things only starting piecing together when I started expressing myself authentically.
 I figured, if I really needed all those lines and trickery, I must be one hell of an unconfident individual.
 So gradually, I improved.
-One thing lead to another, I took an interest in psychology, entrepreneurship and blogging.
+One thing lead to another, I took an interest in psychology, entrepreneurship, and blogging.

 Through the years, I changed my philosophy from pick up literature to practical and psychologically researched strategies.
-Today, I found a model that’s emotionally sustainble.
+Today, I found a model that’s emotionally sustainable.
 One that feels good, and is ethical and effective.
 I also figured that a lot of it is actually getting good at your own emotions: emotional intelligence.
 Lines, techniques are all superficial details.
-It has always been about becoming a more comfortable with our sexuality and nothing else.
+It has always been about becoming more comfortable with our sexuality and nothing else.

 Initially, my goals were to get into stocks and finance, you know, the typical Asian route.
 Hence, I signed up for an accounting and finance degree.
 However, I was disinterested and preferred reading up on psychology and entrepreneurship.

 I also spent a lot of time collating ideas, started a blog documenting the process.
-That led to a couple of in person clients in Singapore.
+That led to a couple of in-person clients in Singapore.
 I started a couple of websites and had the pleasure of coaching University students, working professionals in Singapore.
 You can take a look at some of my student’s testimonials.

 The majority of what you hear and read on mainstream media, YouTube and books such as ‘The Game’ isn’t really practical or sustainable.
 I had to figure this out the hard way.
 That’s because Singapore is a collectivistic Asian culture.
 I needed a model that is grounded, not flashy.
 You see this in the form of people going for crazy spins in the clubs.
 Whilst this is great for YouTube, it paints an unrealistic picture of how social interactions and functional, healthy relationships actually work.